MarkGATX/React-Portfolio/README.md

 In the navigation bar at the top you have other options to look at.

 - **Contact Me**: This opens up a contact page with links to my GitHub, LinkedIn, and a Contact Form.
 Fill out the form with valid information and a message will be sent.
-NOTE: The message currently doesn't send, even though there is a confirmation dialog.
-If you need or want to get in touch with me in real life, please use GitHub or LinkedIn.

 ![contact form detail](./readme_images/contact_me_detail.jpg)